haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/intro.md

 - Kinematic actors can have their pose changed at any time.
 Static actors must have an initial pose set before calling `build_static` via `builder.initial_pose = ...`
 - Use static instead of kinematic whenever possible as it saves a lot of GPU memory.
 Static objects must have an initial pose set before building via `builder.initial_pose = ...`.

-You may notice that an initial pose is arbitrarily set for the cube.
-We **strongly recommend** you set initial poses of any objects created such that they do not collide if they were placed at those poses.
-This helps ensure the GPU simulation is stable on the first step of the environment and can be necessary to do even if you are setting object poses during episode initialization.
+Note that by default, if an object does not have an initial pose set in its builder, ManiSkill tries its best to choose initial poses of objects such that they are unlikely to collide with each other during GPU simulation initialization (which uses the initial poses of the builders).
+These poses are definitely not what you want for task initialization but need to be far apart initially to ensure stable GPU simulation.

 We also provide some functions that build some more complex shapes that you can use by importing the following: